raulcf/CMSC-33580-1/index.md

 You can choose to take this class to gain a letter grade or Pass/Fail (check with your program whether Pass/Fail is indeed an option available to you).
 To grade your work we will follow an ESNU grading scheme (Excellent, Satisfactory, Not-Satisfactory, Ungradable).
 Each assignment will receive a letter E, S, N, or U. You will have an opportunity to resubmit all assignments but 1 (the last one) and improve your grade.

-A  -> You get 4 E
+* A  -> You get 4 E
-A- -> You get 3 E and 1 S
+* A- -> You get 3 E and 1 S
-B+ -> You get 2 E and 2 S or 3 E and 1 N
+* B+ -> You get 2 E and 2 S or 3 E and 1 N
-B  -> You get 2 E and 1 S
+* B  -> You get 2 E and 1 S
-B- -> You get 1 E in A1/A2 and at least 1 E in Attendance / Guiding paper discussion.
+* B- -> You get 1 E in A1/A2 and at least 1 E in Attendance / Guiding paper discussion.
-C -> You get only 1 E
+* C -> You get 1 E

 You can resubmit A1 (as part of your final A2) and improve your grade.
 But you cannot resubmit A2.
 We will create opportunities in class to discuss progress and brainstorm any questions that arise.